kwamaking/ValidatorExceptionHandler/README.md

 http://symfony.com/doc/2.4/book/validation.html

+Note:  You can pull the annotation style validator from the service locator using the "Validator" key.

 The usage is pretty simple.
 If you follow Symfony's documentation for validating a full object, you can take the response from that and pass it into the exception handler.

     $exception_handler = $this->service_locator->get('ValidatorExceptionHandler');//or